-Medical assistants are the master support specialists that healthcare providers count on to keep their practices running efficiently.
+A medical assistant is a special type of support professional that healthcare providers count on to keep their practices running efficiently.
 Cross-trained in administrative, clinical and technical tasks, most have a diverse range of responsibilities.
 From answering the telephone and managing the schedule to working in the lab and providing direct patient care, wherever doctors and nurses are, medical assistants are there to help.
 But as healthcare becomes more complex, there are more opportunities than ever before for medical assistants to work in select areas of interest.
 These are some of the most popular specialties.

 Specialty #1: Medical Administrative Office Assistant